I love this Farmhouse Style Vintage Ladder DIY Chandelier so much. Today I am going to show you how to make your own.

-Every once in a while I will see something on Instagram or Pinterest that just stops me in my tracks.
-When I saw the ladder dining room chandelier that @lizmariegalvin put above her dining room table I was blown away.
-It was brilliant.
+Every once in a while I will see something online that I love.
+Four years ago I saw the ladder dining room chandelier that @lizmariegalvin put above her dining room table I knew I wanted to make something similar.
+Since then I have made two and today I am sharing how you can make your own Ladder DIY Chandelier.

-All year long I had thought I wanted to change the chandelier above our dining table in the family room.
-I always thought I would just replace it with another single chandelier until the day @decorsteals offered their shabby chic distressed white wood chandeliers.
+For years I had thought I wanted to change the chandelier in our family room.
+I always thought I would just replace it with another single chandelier until I found these distressed white wood chandeliers online.
 They were so well priced that I ordered one.
 And then it hit me.
-These were perfect for a ladder dining room chandelier!
+These were perfect for a ladder family room chandelier!
 So I ordered two more.

 I found a ten-foot ladder @vintagejunktionla that was old and wonderful and got it to work.

-Then I painted the ladder with Milk Paint I purchased at Hobby Lobby.
-I used one and a half small cans.
+Next, I painted the ladder with Milk Paint and I used one and a half small cans.

-I painted the ladder with two coats but didn’t try to get it perfect because I wanted a shabby look to match the dining room chandeliers.
+I painted the ladder with two coats but didn’t try to get it perfect because I wanted a shabby look to match the wooden chandeliers.

-I also painted the dark brown chain with the milk paint.
+I also painted the dark brown chain with milk paint.
 That looked chippy too.
-(Don’t worry about painting the wire as that gets painted after it is hung.)
+(Don’t worry about painting the wire that comes out of the top of the light as that gets painted after it is hung.)

 We added two metal rods to the ladder where the two outside dining room chandeliers would hang.
 That was easy.
 Then we put two hooks in the ceiling to hold the chains.
 It’s important to try to find studs in the ceiling.